 Members Meetings

-Members meetings are held on the fourth Tuesday of every month, commencing at 1pm, location to be advised.
+Members meetings are held at the Hotel CBD, cnr of King and York Streets, Sydney on the 4th Tuesday of every month except December/January, 12.00 midday for a 1.00pm start.
+These are great get togethers over a couple of drinks and light lunch.
+Partners are very welcome.
 Some dates may be subject to change due to public holidays or cancelled at a general meeting.
 If in doubt phone TPI NSW head office Monday – Thursday, 9:00am – 4:00pm on 9235 1466.

 Dates for upcoming meetings